Last Update: March 2023

 What happens if there is a violent incident and/or I am injured?

-ETFO Daily OT members are required to report a violent incident, whether the physical force is actual, attempted or threatened by a student, an employee, or an outsider to the Board.
-In these situations, verbally report to your Administrator at the earliest and safest opportunity and then submit a Safe Schools/Workplace Violence Incident report that can be accessed through the BWDSB Staff Portal.
-Once an employee submits a report, the Administrator will receive an email to complete their section of the report.
-Once the Administrator submits the report, the employee and the Local President will receive an email notification that the form is complete.
-If you become injured or ill due to workplace violence, complete and submit form AF 7850 Workplace Safety & Insurance Board (WSIB) Injury/Disease & Investigation and don’t forget to get medical attention if it’s needed.
+ETFO Daily OT members are required to report any violent incident, whether it involves actual, attempted, or threatened physical force by a student, an employee, or an outsider, to the Board.
+In such situations, verbally report to your Administrator at the earliest and safest opportunity.
+Following that, submit a Safe Schools/Workplace Violence Incident report, which can be accessed through the BWDSB Staff Portal.
+After you submit the report, the Administrator will receive an email prompting them to complete their section of the report.
+Once the Administrator submits the completed form, both the employee and the Local President will receive an email notification confirming its completion.
+If you suffer an injury or illness due to workplace violence, complete and submit Form AF 7850 for the Workplace Safety & Insurance Board (WSIB) Injury/Disease & Investigation.
+Do not forget to seek medical attention if needed.

 What does Prep Time look like for a Daily OT?

-Preparation time is paid time used for professional activities as determined by your professional judgment.
-The day plan may suggest considerations from the absent teacher such as marking, photocopying or gathering materials, etc. As a Daily OT, you may be able to cover some of these items during your prep, but things can arise, and you might not get to them as you use your self-directed prep time as you have seen fit.
-A note on the outcome of your decision is well-received by the absent teacher.
+Preparation time is paid time designated for professional activities, as determined by your professional judgement.
+The day plan from the absent teacher may include suggested tasks such as marking, photocopying, or gathering materials.
+As a Daily OT, you may be able to address some of these tasks during your prep time.
+However, unforeseen circumstances may arise, and you might not be able to complete them as you utilize your self-directed prep time according to your own judgement.
+A note updating the absent teacher on the outcome of your decisions is generally well-received.

 My day plan says to report to the Principal to be assigned to a class during my prep.
 What do I do?

-Your Collective Agreement states that "13.02 The timetable for an occasional teacher shall be the same as the timetable of the teacher who is being replaced."
-It is your duty to uphold your Collectively Bargained rights for you and your fellow OTs.
-Your Prep Time is your Prep Time.
+According to your Collective Agreement, "13.02 The timetable for an occasional teacher shall be the same as the timetable of the teacher who is being replaced."
+It is your responsibility to uphold the collectively bargained rights for both yourself and your fellow OTs.
+Your prep time is your own and should be respected as such.

 What if there is a shortage of staff, or if the Principal insists that I cover an extra class?